Jay-366/ethonline/README.md

 # Intellitrade
-### Decentralized AI Agent Marketplace — Secure, Token-Gated Intelligence
+### Decentralized AI Agent Marketplace — Secure, DataCoin-Gated Intelligence

 **Intellitrade** is a decentralized **AI Agent Marketplace** that allows developers to encrypt, package, and monetize their AI agents.
 Users can unlock these agents securely using **DataCoin-based access control**, while **cross-chain payments and settlements** are handled by the **Nexus SDK**.